 You will need a conveyancer to help you sell your house.
 A conveyancer will prepare a contract of sale (and section 32).
 They will communicate with the other side and your bank and make settlement arrangements and check the settlement figures.
 Settlement is typically online and your conveyancer will make sure that the appropriate documents are lodged and the transfer of ownership to the buyer is registered and the right funds are paid to you and the rating authorities (council & water rates, land tax etc).

 Conveyancing solicitors make all the arrangements so that the buyer can take possession of the property and be registered as the new owner on title.
-This sounds simple but there are many steps in the process an much wrangling and negotiation goes on.
-A good conveyancer will also ensure that you understand the process and what is happening along the way on your matter.
+This sounds simple but there are many steps in the process and negotiation and coordination between parties that takes place.
+A good conveyancer will also ensure that you understand the process and will be transparent with you about what is happening along the way.
 They will give you helpful options and explain the risks etc.

 It is best to talk to a conveyancer asap.
 Once you have decided on who you are using a conveyancer can be helpful to ask questions throughout the offer and sale process prior to signing a contract.
 It is important to get advice on the Contract of Sale and understand any should be done before signing a contract.

-Conveyancing can be done relatively quickly and the most usual reason that delays the process of conveyancing is finance.
+Conveyancing can be done relatively quickly and typically the one issue that delays the process of conveyancing is finance.
 If both parties are paying cash and don’t need a lender then it can be done in a very short time frame.
 The fastest settlements are typically 30 days, however we would NOT recommend this if you are financing the purchase through a lender.